 Library membership is free.
-To get your library card, bring valid ID showing your address to any branch and fill out an application for membership.
+To get your library card, fill out an application online or bring valid ID showing your address to any branch and complete a paper application for membership.
 Youths 15 and younger must have a parent or legal guardian sign their membership forms.

 Acceptable ID for Library Membership

 To get a library card you will need to bring valid ID showing your name and current address.
 If you have a driver's license or voluntary ID, nothing else is required; if you don't have either, you must present one item from the Name ID list and a supporting item from the Address ID list.
 Expired documents or self-written name and addresses are not acceptable.
 Bills, leases, and legal documents must have been issued within two months of the date of registration.

 |Major credit card|